 Value investing is not something you start doing one day out of nowhere.
 It is an extremely complex subject that should be thoroughly studied and analyzed.
 When I was starting to research and study it, I was completely overwhelmed with the amount of information and options available.

 Should I pursue investing or trading?
 Should I buy stocks, bonds or funds?
 The amount of information and the vastitude of options left me with many unanswered questions.
-Slowly I started to drift towards investing and more specifically value investing.
-Although some argue that every investment is value investing, there are lots of different approaches when it comes to choosing which stocks you should own.
+Slowly I started to drift towards investing and more specifically to value investing.
+Although some argue that every investment is a value investing, there are lots of different approaches when it comes to choosing which stocks you should own.